- Blue Screen of Death errors are the usual suspects when it comes to all kinds of issues with your PC, and error 0xc0000185 is no exception.

 - Select Command Prompt to launch the tool.

-- Now, type the following command: BOOTREC /REBUILDBCD and hit Enter again.
+- Type the following commands and hit Enter after each one:

-- Reboot your computer and check again if you still get the same error message.
+- Reboot your PC and check again if you still get the same error message.

 3. Run System Restore

 - Go to Repair your Computer, and select Troubleshoot.